 Your HIIT leg workouts should be intense because you are only going to exercise for a short amount of time, and the results of the workout depend on your intensity.

 You want the high-intensity period to be about 80% or higher of your max heart rate and the low-intensity period to be about 40-50%.

 For those who do not use heart rate monitors a lot, the high intensity should feel challenging.
 It should be difficult to carry on a conversation, and you should feel like you really put work in.

 The low-intensity period should feel comfortable.
 It is a recovery phase and should help bring your heart rate down.
 But keep moving!

 How Long Should a High-Intensity Leg Workout Last?

-You should do about 5 to 12 cycles (high intensity + low intensity = 1 time), but this will vary.
+Furthermore, you should do about 5 to 12 interval cycles (high intensity + low intensity = 1 time), but this will vary.

-The ACSM recommends doing one HIIT routine per week while starting out, then increase to two routines per week.
-Make sure you give yourself time to recover between each, but you can even do this three times per week as you adapt.
+The ACSM recommends doing one HIIT routine while starting out, then increasing to two routines per week.
+Of course, make sure you give yourself time to recover between each, but you can do HIIT leg workouts up to three times per week as you adapt.

 - Air Squat